 Optional Power Saving¶

-terrain height in meters above which the Lidar will be disabled to save
+RNGFND1_PWRRNG to a terrain height in meters above which the Lidar will be disabled to save power

 Your GCS must provide terrain data for this to work.

 Distances read by the sensor can be seen in the Mission Planner’s Flight